safx/ejdb/_sources/doc/ql/ql.txt

 ``{fieldpath1 : value1, fieldpath2 : value2, ...}``

-Select all documents there their `fieldpath` values exactly matched to the values provided in the query.
+Select all documents which `fieldpath` values are exactly matched to the values provided in the query.

 **Example:**